 Starting a business is not always easy.
-The real battle is building up its digital identity.
-And we all know that the digital identity of a business begins with the website.
+The real battle is building its digital identity, and we all know that a business’s digital identity begins with its website.

-WordPress would be your ideal choice If you like to get things done faster.
+WordPress would be your ideal choice to get things done faster.

 Hey!
-The internet literally runs on WordPress.
-At least one quarter of websites have their roots grounded on WordPress.
+The internet runs on WordPress.
+At least one-quarter of websites have their roots grounded in WordPress.
 It is free (almost) and is user-friendly.
-Now that checks all boxes one looks for when building a website.
+Now, that checks all the boxes one looks for when building a website.

 Or is it?

 Here is the hard truth.
-WordPress could be the Internet’s favourite CMS (Content Management System).
-But, when it comes to security, things do slide a bit giving way to worry.
+WordPress could be the Internet’s favorite CMS (Content Management System).
+But, regarding security, things slide a bit, giving way to worry.

-According to a Sucuri’s Website Hack Trend Report 2018 Website Hack Trend Report 2018, more than 90% of hacked websites were hosted on WordPress.
-Other CMS platforms like Magento, Joomla and Drupal shortly followed suit.
-The study also mentions that the number of WordPress infections have rose from 83% in 2017 to 90% in 2018.
+According to Sucuri’s Website Hack Trend Report 2018, over 90% of hacked websites were hosted on WordPress.
+Other CMS platforms like Magento, Joomla, and Drupal shortly followed suit.
+The study also mentions that WordPress infections rose from 83% in 2017 to 90% in 2018.

 WordPress is user-friendly.
 Unfortunately, it is not always safe.

-Below are few tips to help keep your WordPress website secure.
+Below are a few tips to help keep your WordPress website secure.

-You can have the latest iPhone (or Android if you wish).
-Even the latest fashion wear.
-Nike sneakers and what not.
-But, if you don’t have the latest version of WordPress, nothing else matters.
+You can have the latest iPhone (or Android, if you wish), fashion wear, Nike sneakers, and whatnot.
+But nothing else matters if you don’t have the latest WordPress version.
 Your website has a good chance of being doomed.

-Running outdated versions of WordPress accounts for a major reason for security hacks.
-It is surprising to know that only 26.8% of users are running the latest version of WordPress.
-The previous versions — 1.0, 1.6, 2.2 and others account for the Lion’s share of WordPress users.
+Running outdated versions of WordPress accounts is a major reason for security hacks.
+Surprisingly, only 26.8% of users are running the latest version of WordPress.
+Previous versions—1.0, 1.6, 2.2, and others—account for the Lion’s share of WordPress users.

 The trouble with older versions is that they are vulnerable to hacks.
 They have loopholes which a hacker can exploit to gain entry and wreak havoc.

-Hence the need to update your WordPress version on a regular basis.
+Hence, you need to update your WordPress version regularly.

 Make the right choice of add-ons and plugins

 The stock version of WordPress is like a bare room with no furniture.
-You must buy third-party plugins and add-ons to make it work the way you want it.
+To make it work the way you want, you should buy third-party plugins and add-ons.

-While there are a countless number of WordPress plugins available in the market — many free and most premium — not all of them are safe for use.
+While countless WordPress plugins are available on the market—many free and most premium—not all are safe to use.

-Amidst those add-ons and plugins could be dangerous extensions or poorly coded ones that can act as gateways for hackers.
-One poorly chosen extension is all it takes to bring down your website security and its entire contents.
+Those add-ons and plugins could contain dangerous extensions or poorly coded ones that act as gateways for hackers.
+One poorly chosen extension is all it takes to bring down your website’s security and contents.

-Below are some pointers that could help you from running into the traps of malicious plugins.
+Below are some pointers that could help you avoid the traps of malicious plugins.

 - Always download plugins/extensions/add-ons from legit sources